IUCompilerCourse/IU-Fall-2025/final-project-proposal.md

-Submit your final project proposal on Canvas [here](https://iu.instructure.com/courses/2249389/assignments/16927258).
+Submit your Final Project Proposal on Canvas.
 The file format should either be a text file or PDF.

 Everyone should submit a final project proposal